 This tutorial is part 1 of 2.
 It aims to provide viewers with an understanding of the fundamentals of R tool.
 Note: parts 1 and 2 of this tutorial are part of the same YouTube video; part 1 ends at 17:42.

 The Allen Mouse Brain Atlas is a genome-wide, high-resolution atlas of gene expression throughout the adult mouse brain.
 This tutorial describes the basic search and navigation features of the Allen Mouse Brain Atlas.

-Tutorial describing the basic search and navigation features of the Allen Developing Mouse Brain Atlas
+The Allen Developing Mouse Brain Atlas is a detailed atlas of gene expression across mouse brain development.
+This tutorial describes the basic search and navigation features of the Allen Developing Mouse Brain Atlas.

-This tutorial demonstrates how to use the differential search feature of the Allen Mouse Brain Atlas to find gene markers for different regions of the brain and to visualize this gene expression in three-dimensional space.
+This tutorial demonstrates how to use the differential search feature of the Allen Mouse Brain Atlas to find gene markers for different regions of the brain, as well as to visualize this gene expression in three-dimensional space.
 Differential search is also available for the Allen Developing Mouse Brain Atlas and the Allen Human Brain Atlas.

-The practical usage of The Virtual brain in its graphical user interface and via python scripts is introduced.
-In the graphical user interface, you are guided through its data repository, simulator, phase plane exploration tool, connectivity editor, stimulus generator and the provided analyses.
-The implemented iPython notebooks of TVB are presented, and since they are public, can be used for further exploration of The Virtual brain.
+This lesson introduces the practical usage of The Virtual Brain (TVB) in its graphical user interface and via python scripts.
+In the graphical user interface, you are guided through its data repository, simulator, phase plane exploration tool, connectivity editor, stimulus generator, and the provided analyses.
+The implemented iPython notebooks of TVB are presented, and since they are public, can be used for further exploration of TVB.

 Explore how to setup an epileptic seizure simulation with the TVB graphical user interface.
 This lesson will show you how to program the epileptor model in the brain network to simulate a epileptic seizure originating in the hippocampus.
 It will also show how to upload and view mouse connectivity data, as well as give a short introduction to the python script interface of TVB.